MrW4ve/Mnemonic-cipher/README.md

 A Python-based encryption and decryption tool that encodes text into BIP-39 mnemonic phrases using a combination of cryptographic techniques.
 This project supports encoding data with a Vigenère Cipher, binary XOR encryption, and Base64 encoding, while also splitting the data into randomized BIP-39-compatible chunks for added obscurity.

+This is intended as a personal educational project and does not use any high-level standardized strong encryption methods.

+Mnemonic phrases can be decoded to binary data by anyone and are not a secure method of obscuring data.
+However, this tool could be used as a way to format encrypted data in a human-readable and easier-to-memorize way.
+It could also obscure data by making it less recognizable or serve as a red herring, as mnemonic phrases are most commonly associated with cryptocurrency wallets.

 ## Features

 - **Vigenère Cipher**: Encrypts text using a keyword-based substitution cipher.